Social Research Glossary

 [Hobsbawm notes that Marxists have necessarily had to develop Marx's observations on the uneven development of societies ]

 Hobsbawm seems to view Marx primarily in relation to his work on history.
-Thus he sees Marx as providing general models, which are related, still generally, to particular stages of history and then finally to detailed studies of particular events.
+Thus, he sees Marx as providing general models, which are related, still generally, to particular stages of history and then finally to detailed studies of particular events.
 (Here the base-superstructure relationship is spelled out).
-(NOTE 2)
+(FOOTNOTE 2)

 Hobsbawm is interested in why human history manifested itself as it did.